Two Americans sentenced to prison for North Korean tech worker scheme

 There’s still plenty of work to do: The State Department on Wednesday offered up to $5 million for information on several other people allegedly involved in generating revenue for the North Korean regime.

-CNN has requested comment from attorneys who represented Wang and Wang.
+An attorney for Kejia Wang declined to comment.
+CNN has requested comment for an attorney for Zhenxing Wang Wang.
 The pair previously pleaded guilty to charges related to the scheme.

 The two men allegedly set up front companies in New Jersey to falsely claim that the tech workers were authorized to work in the US.
 Other members of the conspiracy allegedly used background-check firms to identify US persons whose identities they wanted to steal.
 At least 80 US persons had their identity stolen, according to prosecutors.